mmccthomas/Pythonista_games/README.md

 -----------
 a version of Snake modelled on The Very Hungry Caterpillar for my grandchildren

+Ocr
+---
+This is used to read text from an image, and also used to create crossword frame.
+Uses Apple UiKit for Ocr.
+Attempts made to read single letters from crossword grid, but not very successful. experiences crashes sometimes, hence each move us stored in numpy array for instant recovery.

 Much of the  working engines of these games were provided by other developers.